BlobFetch.js - preload large files

 BlobFetch is a tiny library for fetching (large) objects as blobs.

-When downloaded, you can save with LocalFileSystem
+When downloaded, you can save with LocalFileSystem or use it directly

-with URL.createObjectURL
+with URL.createObjectURL.

 Some highlights are: